skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   When **sdftb** is set to *True*, spin-polarisation scheme is added to SCC-DFTB.
   The atomic spin constants are given in '`$PYUNIXMD`/src/qm/dftb/dftbpar.py', and the values about hydrogen, carbon, nitrogen, and oxygen atoms are currently included.
-  If you want to exploit spin-polarisation scheme with other atomic species, then add the corresponding spin constants to '`$PYUNIXMD`/src/qm/dftb/dftbpar.py' file in the source code.
+  If you want to exploit spin-polarization scheme with other atomic species, then add the corresponding spin constants to '`$PYUNIXMD`/src/qm/dftb/dftbpar.py' file in the source code.

 \

 - **unpaired_elec** *(double)* - Default: *0.0*

-  This argument specifies number of unpaired electrons.
+  This argument specifies the number of unpaired electrons.
 For example, put *2.0* into **unpaired_elec** for calculation of triplet ground state.

 \

 - **guess** *(string)* - Default: *'h0'*

-  This argument determines initial guess method for SCC-DFTB calculations.
+  This argument determines the initial guess method for SCC-DFTB calculations.

   + *'h0'*: Initial guess charges for SCC-DFTB calculations are set to zeros.
   + *'read'*: Initial guess charges are read from the 'charges.bin' file which contains the charges calculated at the previous time step.